pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

 So you can imagine how great it is to use these instead of VMs.

-But if you've worked at companies like I have, all our development is done on overpriced Mac laptops.
+But if you've worked at companies like the ones I have, all our development is done on overpriced Mac laptops.
 And can a Linux container speak _directly_ to a non-Linux OS as if they were the same kernel?
 Of course not, so how does Docker for Mac fix this?
-By running the Linux kernel _in a Linux VM._
+By having Linux containers speak to the Linux kernel _in a Linux VM._

 So!
 There are many technical cool things about containers, many around how much better they are in utilization than a VM.
 But if you're on a Mac, you're